Gross misconduct UK: FAQs for employees facing dismissal

 The disciplinary process

-- The employee is informed of their right to be accompanied by a colleague or union representative at the hearing.
+- A disciplinary hearing at which the employee can put their case, with the right to be accompanied by a colleague or trade union representative under Section 10 of the Employment Relations Act 1999.

 Do I need a lawyer?